tseq/MantisColorPicker/README.md

 ![Alt text](/Downloadables/ColorPicker_Demo.png "Mantis Color Picker Demo")

 ## HOW DOES IT WORK?
 When CTRL is first pressed, a screenshot of your current screen is saved and an (almost) transparent window is created.
-The transparent window has an alpha of 1.
+The transparent window has an alpha of 1 (a transparent window cannot intercept mouse activities).
 A mouse listener is attached to this window in order to detect the user's mouse activities.
 The presence of the extra window is apparent on your task bar:

 ![Alt text](/Downloadables/ColorPicker_HowItWorks.png "Mantis Color Picker Workings")